 Ripe-Tomato Relish is almost but not quite as thick as chutney.
 It's made from perfect summer tomatoes, peaches and pears.
 Even with fruit and sugar, it’s a savory relish, not a sweet jam.

-But in my family, we call it only 'Sharon's Pickle' because my cousin Sharon has loved it so much for so long.
-The recipe comes from her Grandma Miller so it's now in ** at least ** the third generation.
+In my family, we call Ripe-Tomato Relish "Sharon's Pickle" because my cousin Sharon has loved it so much for so long.
+The recipe comes from her Grandma Miller so it's now in at least the third generation.
 I need to work on the fourth generation, who are busy bearing babies aka the fifth generation!

-Sharon's Pickle is a spectacular paired with pork, especially.
+Ripe-Tomato Relish is spectacular paired with pork, especially.
 But I often throw a tablespoon or two into chicken salad or egg salad or with sliced meat in a sandwich instead of ketchup or another spread.
 It's just one of those specialties that's, well, always special.
-I make it in pint jars for my own use, in half pints for gifts -- and it always gets rave reviews.
+I make it in pint jars for my own use, in half pints for gifts – it always gets rave reviews.

-When my Mom was alive, we'd make it together in May with tomatoes she and my Dad hauled from Florida on their way north for the summer.
-It takes lots of chopping -- so company does make the job fly by faster!
-But even working in solitude, it's nice, about 2 hours of prep work, then a long time on the stove, then quick work to fill and process the jars in a hot water bath.
+When my mom was alive, we'd make it together in May with tomatoes she and my dad hauled from Florida on their way north for the summer.
+It takes lots of chopping – so company does make the job fly by faster.
+But even working in solitude, it's nice, about two hours of prep work, then a long time on the stove, then quick work to fill and process the jars in a hot water bath.

 If you're new to canning, check out my Practical Home Canning Tips, a sort of "what I wish I'd known beforehand" list I wrote four years ago during the Summer of Obsessive Canning.

 And here's a quiz.
 Besides the lineup of pickles and preserves and jams and jellies, what's the most satisfying moment of home canning?
-The "POP" that happens when the jars seal... there went one now!
+It’s the "POP" that happens when the jars seal.
+There goes one now!